Keyboard shortcuts

 • Capture screenshots to file or clipboard

-• Presenter helpers: freeze the screen and show click highlights
+• Presenter helpers: freeze the screen, presenter mode, and click highlights

 • Save and restore sessions across runs